Note: This merit badge has been changed to allow a Scout's guardian

 - Describe the four steps to finding your first cache to your counselor.
 Then mark and edit a waypoint.

-your zip code to locate public geocaches in your area.
+your city and state to locate public geocaches in your area.
 Share the

 - Do ONE of the following: